Gitatme123/stock-analysis/README.md

 ## **Overview of Project**

-In this project, we are building off of code we put together that provided our friend Steve with a worksheet that enabled him with the click of a button, to analyze a list of 12 tickers for either 2017 or 2018.
-Steve was not content with his findings and has asked us to expand our dataset to include the entire stock market over the last few years.
-In theory, we could not expect Steve to use this same code to analyze thousands of tickers because it could run very slowly and inefficiently.
-There is a better way!
+In this project, we are building off of code we put together for our good friend Steve.
+The code provided him with a worksheet that enabled him with the click of a button to analyze data from 12 stock tickers from either 2017 or 2018.
+Steve loved the file, but was not content with his findings and has asked us to expand our dataset to include the entire stock market over the last few years.
+In theory, we could not expect Steve to use this same code to analyze thousands of tickers because it could take forever to run.
+There must be a better way!

 ### Purpose
 In this project we are going to update the previous script we wrote for Steve using refactoring.
-We want to know for certain if this new method works more efficiently so we are going to calculate the time it takes for our script to output the analysis.
+We want to know for certain if this new method works more efficiently.
+Therefore we will add a feature that calculates the time it takes for our script to output the analysis.

-The reason we are going to refactor the code is because this process creates a more efficient script, taking fewer steps, using less memory or improving the logic of the code to make it easier for the future users to use.
+The reason we are going to refactor the code is because the refactoring process creates a more efficient script, takes fewer steps, uses less memory or improves the logic of the code to make it easier for the future users to use or understand.